Bootcamp-Group5/Perishable_Inventory_Tracker/README.md

 <a name ="Questions"></a>
-# 🙋‍ Questions 🙋‍
+# 🙋‍ Questions / Contributions 🙋‍
-Any questions can be sent to our group email at uoft.group.five@gmail.com !
+Any questions or contributions can be sent to our group email at uoft.group.five@gmail.com !

+<a name ="Credits"></a>
+A special thank you to
 <a name="Webpage"></a>
 # 🍱 Webpage 🍱
 <a href= "https://boiling-stream-03491.herokuapp.com/"> Simply Unused Link